 Often, I'd start off by reading aloud the first book to see if the series was of interest to her.
-The greatest reward would be when my daughter would rush into me the following morning declaring, “Mom, I couldn’t wait for you!
+The greatest reward would be when my daughter would rush to me the following morning declaring, “Mom, I couldn’t wait for you!
 This morning I read more of our fairy book — don’t worry, I’ll tell you what happened.”

-She’s read many, many series now (her most recent obsession is the exciting Wings of Fire series) and each time, she’s desperate to read the next book in the series from the very moment she turns the last page of the previous title.
+She’s read many, many series now (her most recent obsession is the exciting Wings of Fire series), and each time, she’s desperate to read the next book in the series from the very moment she turns the last page of the previous title.